DC-STIMULATOR MOBILE - transcranial electrical stimulation for use in clinical routines

 Use of the DC-STIMULATOR MOBILE:

-The DC-STIMULATOR MOBILE can be used as part of the day-to-day routine of therapy centers and practices, as well as during double-blind studies in research institutes.
+The DC-STIMULATOR MOBILE can be used as part of the day-to-day routine of therapy centers and practices.

 This device is best used when: